 GENERAL SHORT KEYS

-My most commonly used short keys…
+Our most frequently used short keys…

 COPY (CTRL + C)

 This one makes it quick and easy to copy some text from your screen.
 Just select the text you want to copy then use this short key to copy it.
 (It also works with other things such as copying files and images).

 Removes the selected item you’ve selected, such as text.